5 min read

 Better:

 “This isn’t aligned with the brief.
-The illustration style feels off-brand and the call-to-action gets lost—can we revisit the moodboard and reframe the hierarchy?”
+The illustration style feels off-brand.
+Designers don’t need praise.
+They need direction.
+The main takeaway: Useful feedback is actionable, not just positive.the moodboard and reframe the hierarchy?”

 Designers don’t need praise.
 They need direction.